rapidwebltd/direct-share-buttons/README.md

 A pure HTML & CSS implementation on allowing your end users to interact with social networks from your site without any need of loading in heavy JavaScript-based widgets.

 #Installation
-First download the intent-social-icons.css in this repository and include it at the top of your page with the font awesome CDN link:
+First download the `intent-social-buttons.css` in this repository and include it at the top of your page with the font awesome CDN link:

 ```html
 <link rel="stylesheet" href="http://maxcdn.bootstrapcdn.com/font-awesome/4.3.0/css/font-awesome.min.css">